zeverton/gettingAndCleaningData/README.md

 The output has 4 columns of data:
 1. Activity (ie Laying, Walking, etc.)
 2. Subject (designated by number)
-3. VariableDescription (description of the particular data collected and represented in the table)
+3. FeaturesDescription (description of the features data collected and represented in the table)
-4. meanOfValues (summarized data ouputted by the run_analysis script)
+4. Mean (summarized data ouputted by the run_analysis script)

 DATA DICTIONARY ("Code Book") for run_analysis output